Kristinbarr/WEB21-Library/README.md

 - You have options depending on your familiarity and comfort level with interviewing; please complete the assignment that is the best match for you!

 - If you are a very nervous interviewer or have limited experience:

   - Complete the STAR & Common Interview Questions worksheet (linked below) with general responses that could apply to a range of technical work settings.
   - BONUS: practice answering these questions aloud, and extra bonus, film yourself doing it!
 You don’t need to submit this, but it’s a great way to build your comfort level talking about your skills.

 - If you are familiar with STAR/FEB but want to build your confidence relating your past experience to technical roles:

   - Find a job description that you are fairly qualified for (you meet 50%-80% of the requirements)
-  - go through the mapping process we just did together
+  - Go through the mapping process we just did together.
   - write out responses in the STAR worksheet (linked below) that are specifically tailored to that role.
-  - Submit on Friday, and be sure to include a link to the description in your STAR worksheet.
+  - Include a link to the description in your STAR worksheet.
   - BONUS: practice answering these questions aloud, and extra bonus, film yourself doing it!
 You don’t need to submit this, but it’s a great way to build your comfort level talking about your skills.

 - STAR WORKSHEET: you will need to make a copy and save to your Google drive to edit https://docs.google.com/document/d/12dqHqzFTSuHxADm0E_vxMQWqyYVKJyPLuvsM7lnHdYg/edit?usp=sharing